aspose-slides/Aspose.Slides-Products/slides/en/nodejs-java/_index.md

     </div>
     <div class="col-lg-12">
         <h2 class="h2title">How to Convert PowerPoint to PDF in Node.js</h2>
-        <p>This Node.js code shows how to convert a PowerPoint PPT, PPTX, or OpenOffice ODP document to PDF using the default options.</p>
+        <p>This Node.js code shows how to convert a PPT, PPTX, or OpenDocument Presentation (ODP) file to PDF using the default options.</p>
         <pre>
             <code class="javascript">
 const presentation = new aspose.slides.Presentation("presentation.ppt");